kubeflow/website/gen-api-reference/README.md

   	For example:

 	```
-	bootprint openapi C:\path\to\kfp_api_single_file.swagger.json C:\path\to\target\directory
+	bootprint openapi C:\path\to\pipelines\backend\api\swagger\kfp_api_single_file.swagger.json C:\path\to\target\directory
 	```
-1. From the target directory, run the following command to combine the html and css files, naming the output file `kubeflow-pipeline-api-spec`.
+1. From the target directory, run the following command to combine the html and css files, naming the output file `kubeflow-pipeline-api-spec.html`.

   	```
   	html-inline -i <input file> -o <output file>